-Students who are active duty military, veterans, or spouse of active duty military or veterans are able to receive a Military Discount at CGI.
-The Military Discount at CGI is a waived application fee and a 10% in tuition reduction each term enrolled at CGI.
+Students who are active duty military, veterans, or spouse of active duty military or veterans are able to receive a term enrolled at CGI.
 Students who are active duty military, veterans or the spouse of active duty military or veteran should inform the Admission Team during the Admission Application and interview process.
 Documentation is required in order to confirm eligibility.
-The following documents should be submitted during the Admission Application or to the Institute Registrar at registrar@cgi.edu.
+The following documents should be submitted during the Admission Application or to the